jeremyelkayam/WM_projects/cs437/pong/README.md

 ### Planned features/potential ideas and goals
 - _settings screen and improved ai are the main improvements to be made here_
-- refactor into human view, ai view, and game logic classes-- potentially combining game and logic classes??
+- ___refactor into human view, ai view, and game logic classes___-- potentially combining game and logic classes??
+ - "if you're not doing it this way, you're not doing it right"
 - better AI (more realistic).
 Make it fuck up sometimes.
 Under or overshoot the ball.
 It should be beatable without forcing it to have a much lower speed than the player's paddle.
   - Also: it should try to use all or none of its movement speed.
 None of this pressing and